b4tan/cse15l-lab-reports/lab-report-1-week-1.md

 ## 6. Optimizing remote running

+Now, we can do new stuff because we have initiallized an ssh key in the remote server.
-Now, we can run commands on the remote machine without the tedious process of logging in first.
+For example, we can run multiple commands on a single line at the remote machine without
+the tedious process of logging in first.
-Here are the examples:
+Here are some examples:

 ![end](End.png)